During September 2024, we visited you to ask some questions about our services as part of the Tenant Satisfaction Measures survey.

 These results help us to understand how satisfied you are with the services we provide.
 We've identified areas that we know impact on your level of satisfaction, and where we need to make improvements.
 We'll publish an action plan showing these improvements by May 2025.

 These results help us to understand how satisfied you are with the services we provide.
-Analysing the results, we have identified that our repair service, how we manage anti-social behaviour, and how we listen to your views all significantly influence your satisfaction levels.
+Analysing the results, we have identified that our repair service, how we manage antisocial behaviour, and how we listen to your views all significantly influence your satisfaction levels.
 It's also clear from our results that our shared owners are less satisfied compared to renters.

 In response to these insights and further feedback from our residents, we are making changes to improve and strengthen our services.
 We are committed to addressing these areas of concern and improving the overall customer experience.
-Each quarter, we will provide an update on where we are with these areas.

 Your repairs service